 International Student Orientation (ISO)

-Rutgers Global–International Student and Scholar Services conducts a comprehensive orientation for new international students every fall and spring semester.
+Rutgers Global–International Student and Scholar Services conducts a comprehensive orientation for all new international first-year and transfer students students every fall and spring semester.
 This mandatory orientation helps incoming international students adjust to life in the United States and at Rutgers.
 At orientation, students become familiar with their new surroundings and are told about available opportunities and resources on and off campus.
 New students also meet other new and returning students, learning from their experiences and making new friends.

-Due to the impact of COVID-19, we will be implementing a virtual orientation experience for all incoming students for Fall 2020 and Spring 2021.
+Due to the impact of COVID-19, we will continue to offer a virtual orientation experience for all incoming students for Fall 2021.
 We recognize this may be different than what you anticipated, but we are dedicated to still providing you an intentional and engaging experience.
 You will have an opportunity to learn about tools and resources available to you as a Rutgers student, tips and strategies to best navigate the campus, and connect with other new students and student leaders.

 Please review the following items to make sure you are prepared for your orientation experience:

 - Access to your Rutgers University Zoom account & Scarletmail email account